mahekshahbad/Documentation/README.md

 ```

 3. Create a Pull Request
-4. Verify workflow triggers
+4. Verify the workflow execution
-5. Confirm the secret scan detects the credential
+5. Confirm that the secret scan detects the credential

 ---